-studied in [22] a proximal point type method - the Spingarn's partial inverse method - for solving (1).
-This is an iterative scheme, which consists essentially of the Rockafellar's proximal point (PP) method [18] for solving the inclusion problem defined by the partial inverse of the underlying maximal monotone operator.
+and studied in [29] a proximal point type method - the Spingarn's partial inverse method - for solving (1).
+This is an iterative scheme, which consists essentially of the Rockafellar's proximal point (PP) method [25] for solving the inclusion problem defined by the partial inverse of the underlying maximal monotone operator.
 Since then, the Spingarn's partial inverse method has been used by many authors as a framework for the design and analysis of different practical algorithms in optimization and related applications.
+Despite the fact the partial inverse algorithm actually reduces to the Douglas-Rachford (DR) splitting method [15] applied to (1), as it was observed by Eckstein and Bertsekas in [10, Section 5], its analysis via the partial inverse operator framework provides different convergence results.

-One of the problems that arises in Spingarn's approach is the difficulty of dealing with scaling, a key strategy to speed up the convergence rate of numerical algorithms.
-Relying on fixed point techniques, Mahey, Oualibouch and Tao [11] circumvented this problem by proposing and analyzing the scaled proximal decomposition on the graph of a maximal monotone operator (SPDG) algorithm for solving (1).
-In contrast to the Spingarn's partial inverse method, the SPDG algorithm allows for a scaling of the problem, for which the impact on speeding up its convergence rate was observed in [11] on ill-conditioned quadratic programming problems.
-The analysis of the SPDG algorithm presented in [11] consists of reformulating it as a fixed point iteration for a certain fixed point operator.
-This differs from the original Spingarn's approach in [22], which is supported on the partial inverse of monotone operators, a concept introduced and coined by Spingarn himself.
+One of the problems that arises in Spingarn's approach [29] is the difficulty of dealing with scaling, a key strategy to speed up the convergence rate of numerical algorithms.
+In the particular case of minimizing a convex function f over V, i.e., (1) with $T = \partial f$, Spingarn proposed in [30] a scaled special version of his partial inverse algorithm.
+Later on, relying on fixed point techniques, Mahey, Oualibouch and Tao [18] circumvented the problem of scaling, for the general setting of monotone operators, by proposing and analyzing the scaled proximal decomposition on the graph of a maximal monotone operator (SPDG) algorithm for solving (1).
+In contrast to the Spingarn's partial inverse method, the SPDG algorithm allows for a scaling of the problem, for which the impact on speeding up its convergence rate was observed in [18] on ill-conditioned quadratic programming problems (see also [14, 17]).
+The analysis of the SPDG algorithm presented in [18] consists of reformulating it as a fixed point iteration for a certain nonlinear operator.
+This differs from the original Spingarn's approach in [29], which is supported on the partial inverse of monotone operators, a concept introduced and coined by Spingarn himself.
 Moreover, one of the main contributions of Mahey, Oualibouch and Tao is the convergence rate analysis of the SPDG algorithm under strong monotonicity.
-In [11, Theorem 4.2], they proved that if the maximal monotone operator T in (1) is strongly maximal monotone and Lipschitz continuous, then the SPDG algorithm converges at a linear rate to the (unique, in this case) solution of (1).
+In [18, Theorem 4.2], they proved that if the maximal monotone operator T in (1) is strongly maximal monotone and Lipschitz continuous, then the SPDG algorithm converges at a linear rate to the (unique, in this case) solution of (1).

 In this note, we show that the SPDG algorithm can alternatively be analyzed within the Spingarn's partial inverse framework, tracing back to the original Spingarn's approach.
-We simply show that under the assumptions considered in [11], the Spingarn's partial inverse of the underlying maximal monotone operator is strongly monotone, which allows one to employ recent results on the convergence and iteration-complexity of proximal point type methods for strongly monotone operators.
+We simply show that under the assumptions considered in [18], the Spingarn's partial inverse of the underlying maximal monotone operator is strongly monotone, which allows one to employ recent results on the convergence and iteration-complexity of proximal point type methods for strongly monotone operators.
 By doing this, we additionally obtain a potentially faster convergence for the SPDG algorithm and a more accurate upper bound on the number of iterations needed to achieve prescribed tolerances, specially on ill-conditioned problems.